 Phone etiquette does not come naturally to most kids.
 It needs to be taught.
 Here are some very basic rules for talking on the phone.

-These could be used with Tiger Elective 26 – Phone Manners or Wolf Achievement 4 – Know Your Home and Community.
-It will also help Cub Scouts working on the Good Manners Pin.
+It will also help Cub Scouts working on improving their manners.
 Even Boy Scouts can benefit from reviewing these guidelines from time to time, especially when it comes time to call a merit badge counselor.

 When you answer the phone: